newcleo-dev-team/lbh15/docs/source/learn_more.rst

 correlations chosen as the default ones in *lbh15*.
 For all the non-mentioned properties, only one correlation is implemented since either it is the only one available or it is specifically recommended in :cite:`Agency2015`:

-- *Gossé* correlation of 2014 for the solubility of iron, nickel and chromium in lead, LBE and bismuth;
+- *Gossé* correlation of 2014 for the solubility of iron, nickel and chromium in lead, lbe and bismuth;

 ..